PostHog/posthog.com/contents/handbook/growth/marketing/index.md

 ### Things we want to be brilliant at

-- **Acting as a service to the engineering team:** We actively engage with engineering teams, find out what they’re working on and partner with them to amplify what they are doing.
+- **Acting as the newsroom of PostHog:** We actively engage with engineering teams (like a journalist would), find out what they’re working on and partner with them to amplify what they are doing.

 - **Word of mouth mindset:** By IPO, we want to have built a hugely successful company driven primarily by word of mouth, rather than paid ads or PR.